To our GBC Clients & Families

 Please note that if anyone in attendance at your labor/birth displays any symptoms including but not limited to fever, cough, shortness of breath, they will be asked to leave.
 If you, the laboring mother, presents with a fever or develops a fever during labor we will be required to transfer your care to our local hospital for delivery.

 We will not be doing the postpartum herbal bath at this time but can arrange to give you a bag of herbs to take home for a postpartum sitz bath if desired.

 Your Responsibilities as a Patient of Grapevine Birthing Center:

 It is your responsibility to notify your provider if you are experiencing any viral symptoms before the time of your scheduled appointment.
 These include fever, cough, shortness of breath, sore throat etc. Your midwife will decide to possibly postpone your in person visit or refer you for further testing if indicated.
 You must be fever free for a minimum of 48 hours before an in person visit and fever free WITHOUT the use of Tylenol.
 Again, always notify your midwife of any illness or symptoms.

 It is your responsibility to notify your midwife at the time of L & D admission if you or any family members have been recently sick or displaying symptoms within the last week (even if currently resolved.)

 Likewise, your midwives are also monitoring their temperatures regularly and will have another midwife cover for her if she has any concerning symptoms at all.

 We will also strive to make these temporary changes as painless as we can for you and your families.
 Please know, that we CANNOT wait to get back to “business as usual” and be able to love on our clients and babies the way we know best!

-Don’t hesitate to contact your midwives with ANY question or concern at all!
+Don’t hesitate to contact your midwives with ANY questions or concerns at all!